Hklug001/Hklug001/README.md

 ## Hello World!
 I'm Henrique Klug <img src="https://raw.githubusercontent.com/kaueMarques/kaueMarques/master/hi.gif" width="30px">
 ### ***About:***

-I work as a Full Stack Developer at Bosch Brazil, but I'm also a Student of System's Information (UTFPR) and Web development (Rocketseat).
+I work as a Full Stack Developer at Bosch Brazil, <br>
+but I'm also a Student of System's Information (UTFPR) and Web development (Rocketseat).<br>
-Currently I'm focusing in learning more about Node JS and its frameworks.
+Currently I'm focusing in learning more about Node JS and its frameworks.<br>

 ### ***My stack:***